mthrok/luchador-rl/docs/source/index.rst

 ..
-Luchador documentation master file, created by sphinx-quickstart on Mon Oct 24 15:09:50 2016.
+Luchador RL documentation master file, created by sphinx-quickstart on Mon Oct 24 15:09:50 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Luchador's documentation!
+Welcome to Luchador RL's documentation!
 ====================================

 Contents: